Why Is My Ac Gauge Going Up And Down? Find Out The Reasons And Solutions

 So, let’s embark on this journey and unravel the mysteries behind your AC gauge’s erratic behavior.

-- Precision Gauges: This R1234yf gauge set features high and low pressure gauges with a durable oil-filled core that resists wear and shock, and a dry dial for improved winter performance.
+- Precision Gauges: This R1234yf gauge set features high and low pressure gauges with a durable oil-filled core that resists wear & shock and a dry dial for improved winter performance.
 Calibration screws ensure accuracy within 1.6%

 - Color-Coded Hoses: The color-coded PVC hoses of this HVAC gauge kit have 4 reinforced layers to work with pressure up to 800 psi (burst pressure: 4000 psi)